Yudista5/Website-WordPress-Thrume/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 [Share](https://holithemes.com/plugins/click-to-chat/share-feature/)

-= Help Translate The Plugin =
+= 🌏 Help Translate The Plugin =

 Help by [Translating the plugin](https://translate.wordpress.org/projects/wp-plugins/click-to-chat-for-whatsapp/) to be available in more languages

 == screenshots ==

-1. 8 Styles, 1 Add own image / GIF Style
+1. 8 Styles, 1 Add your own image or GIF.
+Add at any position to the screen (Desktop, Mobile: can set different styles, positions)
+1. Select a style and customize it to match your website design.
 1. Chat Settings - Enter WhatsApp Number, prefilled message, call to action, desktop: web view / desktop app view
 1. Style, position to place (at any position of the screen) - Desktop, Mobile
 1. Add WhatsApp Menu item (Custom Element)
 1. Change Values at the page level: 'WhatsApp Number', 'Call to action', 'Group ID'
-1. Shortcodes - add style with inline the content
 1. Style - 5 - Image with content box
 1. Style - 8 - Materialize button
 1. Style - 99 - Add your own Image / GIF(Animated Image)